plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ### 5) Aesthetic Golden Ratio spiral.

-To make the spiral pattern more '_hypnotizing_', I modified the spiral code above to draw curve paths similar to that of the golden ratio curve.
-Some of the mathematical logic to why `log(r)` shows up is explained on [Wiki](https://en.wikipedia.org/wiki/Golden_spiral#Mathematics){:target="_blank"}.
+To make the spiral pattern more '_hypnotizing_', I modified the spiral code above to follow paths similar to that of the golden ratio curve.
+The reason why `log(r)` shows up is explained on [Wiki](https://en.wikipedia.org/wiki/Golden_spiral#Mathematics){:target="_blank"}.

 ```c++
 // Function: Generate Golden Spiral